 SOLD OUT!
 Though the pawpaw’s (Asimina triloba) only near relatives are tropical, and the pawpaw looks like a mango and tastes like a banana, they are not tropical but native to most of the eastern U.S. and even to Canada.
 It is hardy and relatively pest-free (even deer don’t like it), and its tolerance to shade makes it suitable for intercropping with other trees.

-Two trees are required for cross pollination and they should be within 50 ft. or so from each other because they are fly pollinated, not bee pollinated.
+Two trees are required for cross-pollination and they should be within 50 ft. or so from each other because they are fly-pollinated, not bee-pollinated.

 Pawpaw fruits are nutritional powerhouses, even boasting more protein than a banana.
 The twigs and bark are known to contain a powerful anti-carcinogen, and the fruit has trace amounts, too.

-In the first few establishment years, pawpaws put much of their energy into their root systems, resulting in a tree that seems small for the first couple years and then takes off!
+In the first few establishment years, pawpaws put much of their energy into their root systems, resulting in a tree that seems small for the first couple of years and then takes off!

 All our seedling trees are descended from pawpaws in the Kentucky State University breeding program, the only pawpaw breeding facility in the country.
-These seed are all from named cultivars or from advanced selections in the KSU program; thus, the trees and fruit are superior!
+These seeds are all from named cultivars or from advanced selections in the KSU program; thus, the trees and fruit are superior!
 SOLD OUT!